She voted to impeach Trump. Now rape. Herrera Beutler tries to navigate a difficult primary

 Matt Brainard, Kent’s chief adviser, told Oregon Public Broadcasting in March that he set up a booth at Fuentes’ “America First” convention.
 Brainard said the attendees “didn’t seem very interested in us.”

 And last week, the The Associated Press reported Kent’s campaign paid more than $11,000 to a man identified by law enforcement as a member of the far-right Proud Boys.
-The Kent campaign told a reporter that the man “has no current ties to outside organizations,” the Associated Press reported.
+The Kent campaign told a reporter that the man “has no current affiliation with outside organizations,” the Associated Press reported.

 Mark Jaeger, a 64-year-old Vancouver resident, described both St. John and Kent as “fringe” Republicans but still considered them legitimate candidates.